Google Resume Workshop Recap: Making Your Resume Stand Out

 Resume Tips

-Here are some general tips the Google representatives had to make sure your resume is able to properly portray your story, skills, and capabilities.
+Here are some general tips the Google representatives had to make sure your resume is able to properly demonstrate what you have to offer.

 1. Must-Have Sections: